 How to write PESTLE analysis with a free template from Coda

-page, you can add new people to your team, identify their roles, and generate new teams to make your organization effective and efficient in planning.
+On the page, you can add new people to your team, identify their roles, and generate new teams to make your organization effective and efficient in planning.

 PESTLE analysis examples to draw inspiration from